 Access to the following VET courses generally require one full or half day out of school.
 These courses are delivered by qualified trainers from external RTOs either at Unity College or at the RTO's location.
 For example:

-- Certificate II in Health Support Services, Certificate II in Community Services and Certificate III in Health Services Assistance - Connect 'n' Grow Training - Diploma of Business Prestige Training Services - Sunshine Coast Technical Trade Training Centre (SCTTTC) - TAFE Queensland VET in Schools (VETiS) courses or short courses - Qld School of Film and Television
+- Sunshine Coast Technical Trade Training Centre (SCTTTC) - TAFE Queensland VET in Schools (VETiS) courses or short courses

 Many of these courses require: